BartMassey/smallqueue/README.md

 An implementation of a simple queue (first-in first-out) data structure that uses no heap storage.
-As such, this queue can be used in `no_std` programs, and may be more efficient that [std::collections::VecDeque] in some situations.
+As such, this queue can be used in `no_std` programs, and may be more efficient than [std::collections::VecDeque](https://doc.rust-lang.org/stable/alloc/collections/vec_deque/struct.VecDeque.html) in some situations.

 The queue capacity is specified at compile time using a